JOURNEY TO THE MIDNIGHT SUN

 Everyone took their positions, whereupon the horseman, standing alongside his wife at the front, pointed his hatchet and said, “We need to go that way.”

 Laureal, who had picked up a favorable stick, threw it end over end like a tomahawk.
-It landed in the trees a mere stone's toss before them and the ensuing chain reaction ended in a cloud of snow dust, rapidly dissipating to reveal a snow-free patch in the forest.
+It landed in the trees not a stone’s throw before them, and the ensuing chain reaction ended in a cloud of snow dust, rapidly dissipating to reveal a snow-free patch in the forest.

 Pleasantly surprised, John turned to Laureal, “That was clever!”

-“It wasn’t always fun,” Cody remarked from just a few steps back.
+“It wasn’t always fun,” Cody remarked from just a few paces behind.
 “Laureal threw a stick into a snow-bomb above me once.
 She did it intentionally.
 The snow came down and got in my windpipe.
 Cory had to carry me home.”

-So it was with old recollections, fond or not, the family set out on a bushwhack where knocking away walls of snow only left more snow on the ground to plow through.
-Chopping what branches had to be chopped still left many to negotiate.
-Clearing away old dead branches still left more of the same buried under the snow to twist an ankle or throw the sled on its side.
-Alas, it was slow going and they were not even a mile into it when Laureal paused before yet another fallen tree.
-An old growth pine and victim of the fire, its blackened trunk presently topped with snow, could easily last another hundred years before rotting away.
+So it was with old recollections and new expectations that the family set out on a bushwhack where knocking down walls of snow only left more snow on the ground to plow through.
+Chopping what branches had to be chopped still left many to negotiate, and clearing away old dead branches still left more of the same buried under the snow to twist an ankle or throw the sled on its side.
+It was slow going, and they were not even a mile into it when Laureal paused before yet another fallen tree.

 “I can do it, John.”